 The issue has affected everyone from Mac and PC users, to big-name Cloud computing environments such as Amazon EC2, Google Compute Engine, and the Microsoft Azure Cloud.

 Linux programmers have already begun to release patches to shut out the risk of hack attempts.
 While the fix will prevent the chip’s kernel from leaking memory, it brings some unfortunate changes to the way the OS interacts with the processor.
 And that could lead to slowdowns.
 This is a result of the force the processor takes to dump cached data and then reload the information from memory.

-Most of the Microsoft Azure infrastructure has already been updated as of 3:30 PST on January 3rd.
+The majority of Microsoft Azure infrastructure has already been updated as of 3:30 PST on January 3rd.
 However, some aspects of the Cloud are still being updated and do require a reboot of your customer Virtual Machine’s (VM) for the security update to take full effect.
 The reboot to your VM is a planned maintenance and during this time Azure will reboot the VMs one Update Domain at a time.
-To limit the impact on your environments, the affected VM will only be unavailable for a couple of minutes during the reboot.
+In order to limit the impact on your environments, the affected VM will only be unavailable for a couple of minutes during the reboot.

 This is just the tipping point that furthers the case of moving to the Cloud.
-Consumers will likely have little to worry about when updating their systems, however this could be the start of a big problem for those who manage large-scale on-premises data centers and even those with a few individual servers in their office.
+Consumers will likely have little to worry about when updating their systems, however this could be the start of a big problem for those who manage large-scale premises data centers.
 With the increased deployment of critical security patches and no performance degradation, it will take time to pore over the disclosures and patches to get a better understanding of the exact risks involved with these vulnerabilities.
 In addition, if you still have servers on-premise, you will need to take valuable time from IT staff or pay outside consultants to do this.
 The Microsoft Azure Cloud includes this as a value add.